zrythm/zrythm/HACKING.md

     CC=stoat-compile CXX=stoat-compile++ meson build
     ninja -C build run_stoat

-Realtime functions can be annoted as REALTIME or specified in [tools/stoat_whitelist.txt](tools/stoat_whitelist.txt).
+Realtime functions can be annotated as REALTIME or specified in [tools/stoat_whitelist.txt](tools/stoat_whitelist.txt).
 Non-realtime functions or functions that should not